 Туре Details ISP Data required Dynamic IP Address Your IP Address is allocated automatically, when you connect to you ISP.
 Usually, none.
-However, some ISPs may require you to use a particular Hostname, Domain name, or MAC (physical) address.
+However, some ISP's may require you to use a particular Hostname, Domain name, or MAC (physical) address.
 Static (Fixed) IP Address Your ISP allocates a permanent IP Address to you.
-IP Address allocated to you, mask and gateway (if provided), and DNS address.
+IP Address allocated to you.
 Some ISP's may also require you to use a particular Hostname, Domain name, or MAC (physical) address.